Updated August 15th, 2023 by Ben Reynolds

-He has amassed a net worth of over $60 billion from his investing skill.
+Warren Buffett is perhaps the greatest investor of all time.
+He has amassed a net worth of more than $100 billion from his investing skill and business acumen.

-Out of the 107 quotes in this article, 1 sums up Buffett’s investment philosophy succinctly.
-This quote is below:
+Out of the 106 Warren Buffett quotes in this article, the quote below succinctly sums up Buffett’s investment strategy:

 “We select such investments on a long-term basis, weighing the same factors as would be involved in the purchase of 100% of an operating business: